 The “maquinas” or “almendrones” are the cheaper alternative to the yellow taxi.
 They are like carpools and have specific routes that they drive up and down.
 They are generally old American cars, but you sometimes get old Soviet cars as well.
 Each ride costs 10 CUP unless you go from start to finish of the route, which will be 20 CUP (1 CUC is worth 25 CUPs).
 Keep an eye out for doors that say ‘No tirar’ when you get in – these are very fragile so you need to shut the door gently.

-Most hotels have travel agencies which can organize transfers from Havana to different destinations.
+Most hotels have travel agencies that can organize transfers from Havana to different destinations.
 With Cubatur, you can arrange transportation for yourself or share a bus with others.

-Renting a care in Havana, Cuba is possible, but it can be costly.
-Much like Martinique, the majority of rentals have manual transmissions, but automatic cars available.
-Automatic cars have $5 CUC daily rate premium.
+Renting a car in Havana, Cuba is possible, but it can be costly.
+Much like Martinique, the majority of rentals have manual transmissions, but automatic cars are available.
+Automatic cars have a $5 CUC daily rate premium.
 Below are websites to research rental cars in Cuba: